 4. Customer lifetime value (CLV)

+A customer’s lifetime value is an invaluable metric.
+It is the total value a customer brought to you over the entirety of their relationship with your business.
 It is usually much easier to retain and profit off repeat clients rather than try to convert new ones.
-Therefore it's in your best interest to keep your current clientele happy and satisfied.
+Therefore it’s in your best interest to keep your current clientele happy and satisfied.

 5. Reach and engagement of social media posts

-Social media has become a significant driving behind marketing and business in the current digital age.
+Social media has become a significant driving force behind marketing and business in the current digital age.
 It allows users to interact with their favorite brands on an unprecedented level, and you would do well to take advantage of that.
 The two most important metrics you should pay attention to are:

-• Reach: How many people saw your post.
+- Reach: How many people saw your post.

-• Engagement: How many people interacted (liked, commented, or shared) with your post.
+- Engagement: How many people interacted (liked, commented, or shared) with your post.

 These two metrics are important as they help you better understand what your audience wants to see.
 Most social media platforms even include their analytics to help you keep track of these.